Adam's Interest

-Adam's Sake (L'intérêt d'Adam) is a 2025 French-Belgian drama film, written and directed by Laura Wandel.
+Adam's Interest (L'intérêt d'Adam) is a 2025 Belgian-French drama film, written and directed by Laura Wandel.
 It stars Léa Drucker and Anamaria Vartolomei.

 The film had its world premiere at the Critics' Week section of the 2025 Cannes Film Festival, on 14 May 2025.

 Premise

 After a court order, Adam is hospitalized due to malnutrition, however, his mother refuses to leave his side.